 Only the Board of Examiners may grant a supplementary examination in respect of a unit.

 The grade notation of "SP" will be shown against a unit if you have been granted a supplementary examination for that unit.
 For more information on supplementary examinations see the General Regulations.

 A student may apply for a deferred examination on medical or compassionate grounds if the student believes that illness, disability through accident or other exceptional circumstances beyond their control are likely to prevent or have prevented their attendance at the scheduled final examination.

 A student will not normally be granted a deferred examination on the grounds that they mistook the time, date or place of an examination, or that they have made arrangements to be elsewhere at that time; for example, have booked plane tickets.

 Applications for deferred examinations must be submitted on an Application For Deferred Examination form.
 The form must be submitted no later than 3 business days after the examination of the relevant unit and must be supported by appropriate documentary evidence, which in the case of illness must include a medical certificate from a doctor or other health professional.

 All practical examinations are subject to the same rules and procedures as theory examinations.
 Students should contact their respective Schools for their appointment time.
 Any student unable to attend a practical examination at the scheduled time will be required to apply for a deferred assessment. (see Deferred Examinations above for the correct procedure for applying.)
 Students missing their scheduled time without there being valid extenuating circumstances will be issued with a Fail grade.

 The Dean may grant special consideration in respect of a final examination, where a student satisfies the Dean that his or her personal circumstances warrant such consideration.
-Request for special consideration in respect of an examination may be lodged with the relevant Dean prior to the examination or no later than five calendar days after the examination.
+Request for special consideration in respect of an examination may be lodged with the relevant Dean prior to the examination or no later than three Working Days after the examination.

 Applications for special consideration must be submitted on the Special Consideration Application Form